© Freddy Arciniegas - © Arcpixel

 A wide world of indoor activities

-Among many Montréal kid-friendly museums with new health measures in place, the Pointe-à-Callière, Montréal Archaeology and History Complex lets kids play on the high seas in Pirates or privateers?, experience an archaeological dig, explore a (clean) sewer dating back to the 1830s, gaze at Into the Wonder Room's cabinet of curiosities, and step way back in time with The Incas, Treasures of Peru – pick up local snacks at the on-site market too.
+Among many Montréal kid-friendly museums with new health measures in place, the Pointe-à-Callière, Montréal Archaeology and History Complex lets kids play on the high seas in Pirates or privateers?, experience an archaeological dig, explore a (clean) sewer dating back to the 1830s, and peek into the fascinating world of model trains in A Railroad to Dreams.

-For artistically inclined families, a summer visit to the Montreal Museum of Fine Arts is a must, where you can currently see Paris in the Days of Post-Impressionism: Signac and the Indépendants and many more exhibitions.
+For artistically inclined families, a summer visit to the Montreal Museum of Fine Arts is a must, where you can currently see Riopelle: The Call of Northern Landscapes and Indigenous Cultures, Ecologies: A Song for our Planet and many more exhibitions.
 Beyond museums, Montréal isn't short on rainy-day indoor activities for kids, with many familiar spaces reopening this summer, including indoor skate and scooter park TAZ.

 © Maxime Juneau

 Plan a picnic in the park or do dinner differently at home with restaurant meals for take-out or delivery.
 Grab a coffee, hot chocolate and babyccinos at indie coffee shops and baby-friendly cafés.
 Pick up something sweet or savory at Montréal's best bakeries and pastry shops.
 Stop for bagels, sandwiches, burgers or poutine or dine on the terrasse at a wide variety of places to eat with kids.
 And, of course, we can't forget ice cream: what would summer in Montréal be without locally-made ice cream from the best ice cream shops in town?
 Have fun out there!